-Brian C. Quinn brings his extensive background in health policy analysis and innovative program development to his work as the Foundation’s Assistant Vice President for Research and Evaluation.
+Brian C. Quinn, PhD, brings his extensive background in health policy analysis and innovative program development to his work as the Foundation’s assistant vice president, Research-Evaluation-Learning (REL).
 In this role he collaborates with the vice president for REL in leading a team dedicated to understanding and measuring the key health and health care issues that are part of the Foundation’s strategy, as well as assessing the Foundation’s organizational performance.
 Quinn works with the vice president on the team’s strategic and tactical decisions and oversees its daily operations.
 He also ensures that the Foundation’s 40 years of research and evaluation initiatives, which have been integral to its success and have informed the field of philanthropy as a whole, receive widespread dissemination.

 “RWJF has a distinguished history of research and evaluation and our unit’s work has had a major impact on health and health care nationwide,” says Quinn.
 “One of our major objectives is to develop and disseminate our focused research and to share our challenges, our successes, and the lessons we’ve learned.”